Negative air pressure and positive air pressure can cause all kinds of strange, unexplained symptoms in your store, restaurant, or office, like these:

 If you’ve been wondering if a poltergeist has invaded your business, relax.
 There’s no need to call in the ghostbusters; the problem is just your HVAC system.
 At the root of these unsettling issues is an air pressure imbalance, which can be caused by a faulty or inefficient HVAC system.

-When your heating, cooling, and ventilation system is poorly designed for the space or just not working properly, you can end up with positive or negative air pressure.
+When your heating, cooling, and ventilation (HVAC) system is poorly designed for the space or just not working properly, you can end up with positive air pressure or negative air pressure.

-If you have a positive pressure problem, the air pressure inside your space is too high, and air is being forced out.
+If you have an HVAC positive pressure problem, the air pressure inside your space is too high, and air is being forced out.
 This pressure can cause doors opening outward to fly open by themselves, potentially harming people.
 It also makes inward-swinging doors require super-human strength to open (and may keep customers out).
-It also means that your expensive, cooled air is being wasted as it escapes through every tiny opening.
+What’s the link between negative pressure & HVAC?
+Equipment problems can lead to positive air pressure.
+Also your expensive, cooled air is being wasted as it escapes through every tiny opening.